Make Fun Of Life!

 Screen Reader Accessibility

 We are presently reworking the Make Fun Of Life!
-Website so that it will be compatible with the screen readers used by persons who are visually impaired, blind, illiterate, or learning disabled.
-We hope to have the change completed by the end of the year 2022.
-If you would like to install a screen reader on your computer or other device, go to https://www.nvaccess.org/download/.
+Website so that it will be compatible with the screen readers used by persons who may be English learners, illiterate, or have blindness or visual impairments.
+We hope to have the changes completed by the end of the year 2024.
+If you would like to install a screen reader on your computer or other device, visit https://www.nvaccess.org/download/.
+Be sure to let them know you learned about their service from this mention on www.MakeFunOfLife.net.

 Picture